Home

 Our Story

 Before finding his passion in climate science, the group founder, Dr. Zhang, grew up in a remote coal town near the Huai River in China.
-The region has distinct monsoon seasons and used to see “94 major floods per century”.
+The region has distinct monsoon seasons and was used to seeing “94 major floods per century”.
 Mindful of childhood flood experiences, Dr. Zhang left his hometown at fifteen with great curiosity about environmental issues.
 Some highlights of his later journey include pondering the retreating glacier of Mont Blanc at Les Houches summer school, appearing together with Dr. Suki Manabe on the website of Geophysical Fluid Dynamics Laboratory (GFDL), and leveraging weather-climate knowledge to contribute to some of the biggest years of the world’s most profitable hedge fund.

 The group attributes its roots to a desire to explore and serve the world.
 It benefited from input from many inspiring and generous colleagues around the world.
 We invite aspiring students and scholars to join us and write future chapters of our group’s story.